Meherdeep/Events-And-Workshops/Advanced-Video-Calling/README.md

 This particular folder contains the code for the workshop conducted on November 16th, 2020.
 This code explains on how to build a video calling application using Agora Web SDK and add some really cool features using the same.

+## Deployed version

+You can find the deployed version for the same over here: https://events-and-workshops.vercel.app/

 ## How the resources work

 * <strong>index.html</strong><br>Here you will find the HTML code for the call page